stephenajwhatley/ELISA-Data-and-LI-Score-R-Analysis/README.md

 Outputs include: data cleaning, biological outlier detection, statistical results (summary and inferential), and a boxplot comparing the two groups.

 ## Authors & Acknowledgments
-- Author: Mr Stephen Arthur James Whatley
+#### Author: Mr Stephen Arthur James Whatley, BSc (Hons)
-- Supervisors: Dr. Simon Trent, Dr. Stuart Jenkins
-- Completed for the MRes Bioscience (Neuroscience) degree at Keele University, School of Life Sciences.
+Developed to support the Research Report for the MRes Bioscience (Neuroscience) degree at Keele University, School of Life Sciences.

-- Funding and institutional support from the School of Life Sciences, Keele University.
+#### Acknowledgements
+**All code and analytical methods in this repository were developed independently by the author.** Special thanks to:
+- Mr Victor Almeida — for advice on code debugging and presentation.
+- Dr Priscilla Gathoni — for recommending the use of R.
+- Dr Simon Trent & Dr Stuart Jenkins — for supervising the broader MRes Research Report.

 ## Use
 - Copy or download this repository.